awawa-dev/HyperSerialESP32/README.md

 # Flashing

-There are two versions of the firmware.
-The 'factory' and the 'base' one.
+There are two versions of the firmware for ESP32 and ESP32-S2.
+The 'factory' (in the `recovery_firmware.zip` archive) and the 'base' one.
 Factory firmware should be flashed to offset 0x0, base firmware to offset 0x10000.

 **ESP32-S2 Lolin mini:**